VISUAL ARTS CATEGORIES

 Charlemagne I, King of the Franks from 768 and crowned Holy Roman Emperor in 800, was an avid patron of religious manuscripts, although it is debatable whether he himself ever learned to read.
 These books, illustrated with images of Christian art created by scribes and artist-monks at the Carolingian court at Aachen, were sometimes written in gold or silver ink on purple-dyed leaves to emphasize Charlemagne's links with imperial antiquity.
 One of the reforms introduced by Charlemagne was a new, simpler, script.
 This is known as 'Caroline minuscule', and nearly all the manuscripts written during Charlemagne's reign are in this script.
 The earliest surviving manuscript to contain this script is the Godescalc Evangelistary completed in 783.
 Other masterpieces of Carolingian art include the Utrecht Psalter (Utrecht University Library), the Coronation Gospels (Vienna), the Godescalc Pericopes (781-3, Bibliotheque Nationale, Paris), the Abbeville Gospels (Bibliotheque Municipale, Abbeville), Trier Gospels (Stadtbibliothek, Trier) and the Lorsch Gospels (Vatican Library, Rome), and the Egino Codex (796-99, Staatsbibliothek, Berlin).

 After Charlemagne's death it was over 100 years before Otto the Great emerged to continue the tradition of book painting and illustration.
-Actually, it was Otto's grandson, Otto III, who showed particular enthusiasm for illuminated manuscripts.
+Actually, it was Otto's grandson, Otto III, who showed particular enthusiasm for this form of medieval painting. illuminated manuscripts.
 He employed no court artists, instead he ordered manuscripts from the great monasteries such as Trier.
 Illustrated masterpieces of Ottonian art include books such as, a fifth-century Livy, a copy of Boethius on Arithmetic, the great Bamberg Apocalypse, a Gospel Book rich with golden decoration (now in Uppsala University Library) and an illustrated commentary of Isaiah.

 Ottonian book illustration takes us into Medieval manuscript illumination, which consists of three main movements: Romanesque, Gothic and the courtly International Gothic style.